RyuunosukeDS3/node-red-docker-oracle/README.md

 Change the build arguments as needed:

    **I think instant client is only available for amd64.
-If not, you should change the link and the parameters of the ionstant client instalation on the Dockerfile**
+If not, you should change the link and the parameters of the instant client instalation on the Dockerfile**

    - `--build-arg ARCH=amd64` : architecture your are building for (arm32v6, arm32v7, arm64v8, amd64) I think instant